stakater/Whitelister/docs/providers/aws.md

 # Amazon Web Services (AWS)

 Amazon can be used as a cloud provider where your servers reside.
 The current provider can add a list of IP rules to the security group and optionally remove previously added security rules.
-If you wish to keep some of the hard coded rules then you can add a certain prefix to their description and Whitelister will not remove those
+If you wish to keep some of the hard coded rules then you can add a certain prefix to their description and Whitelister will not remove them.

 ## Configuration